gekitsuu/gekitsuu/README.md

 - 👋 Hi, I’m @gekitsuu
-- 👀 I’m interested in Security, Python, Javascript, learning, sharing, and growing.
+- 👀 I’m interested in security, Python, 3d Modeling, learning, sharing, and growing.
 - 🌱 I’m currently learning how to be a better manager
-- 💞️ I’m looking to collaborate on making better leaders
+- 💞️ I’m looking to collaborate about making better leaders
 - 📫 How to reach me @gekitsuu on Twitter

 <!---